centic9/IntelliJ-Automation-Plugin/README.md

 Provides a plugin for IntelliJ to have a REST service available for running certain tasks in IntelliJ in an automated way.

-This is mostly used in nightly update-jobs on developer machines for triggering a refresh/recompile of code after a checkout/merge onto the latest state from the source repository.
+This can be used in nightly update-jobs on developer machines for triggering a refresh/recompile of code after a checkout/merge onto the latest state from the source repository.

 #### Getting started